jacekturek/MACHINE_LEARN_LINK_ASSESMENT/README.md

 #
 HIPOTHESIS: probably the regression cuts some SIGMA-body of bad links below the down-directed line? or equivalent.
 I don't know how it'll work in technical details maybe I will write later about this process. (speaking statistically).
 Some factor will produce the result.
 #
-In mu opition X = good links in searching machine create the M(m,s), hence I want 300 links to have a meaning.
+In mu opition X = good links in searching machine create the M(m,s), hence I want 300 links to find the one interested (roughly).
 #ABC